ob-climate/ob-climate.github.io/_publications/2015-10-01-paper-title-number-3.md

 collection: publications
 category: manuscripts
 permalink: /publication/2015-10-01-paper-title-number-3
-excerpt: ''The International Ice Patrol (IIP) has been responsible for the safety of maritime activity related to icebergs in the North Atlantic since their founding in the wake of the Titanic disaster in April 1912.
+excerpt: 'The International Ice Patrol (IIP) has been responsible for the safety of maritime activity related to icebergs in the North Atlantic since their founding in the wake of the Titanic disaster in April 1912.
 In the century to follow, the Ice Patrol, their mission, methods, and technology have evolved.
 Today, a century of iceberg observation data